Defunctionalize/schemagic/README.rst

     register_fibonnacci_services(
         dict(rule="/fibonacci",
-             input_schema=int,
+             input_schema={"n" : int},
              output_schema=int,
              fn=fib))

     if __name__ == '__main__':
         app.run(port=5000)

 There, now we simply *describe* our service with data.
 What is the service endpoint, what is the input, what is the output, and what is the implementation that delivers the contract defined herein.

+Important notes:

+#.
+The webservices all uniformally use POST requests to transmit data.
+The data supplied to the endpoints comes from the payload of the request.
+#.
+Regarding the above example, there are alternate ways of describing the input to fib().
+We could have said "input_schema=int", which would imply that the POST request payload should be an int, unwrapped.
+    the notation used in the example requires the POST request to provide its data via keyword.